-How about an overnight safari trip to see African animals just a half-hour drive north of downtown San Diego in Escondido?
-On a Roar & Snore Safari at the remarkable San Diego Zoo Safari Park (the sister property of the San Diego Zoo), have a sleepover adventure in one of 46 comfy, safari-style tents that border an expansive grazing area for giraffes, rhinos, gazelles, antelopes, and other exotic animals.
+How about an overnight safari trip to see African animals just a half-hour drive north of central San Diego in Escondido?
+On a Roar & Snore Safari at the remarkable San Diego Zoo Safari Park (sister to San Diego Zoo), have a sleepover adventure in one of 46 comfy, safari-style tents that border an extensive grazing area for giraffe, rhino, gazelle, antelope and other exotic animals.

-While visiting this expansive park, book a Flightline Safari—strapped securely into a zip-line, you’ll soar as high as 130 feet above the rhinos, giraffes, and other animals below.
-You can even record the entire experience with a helmet cam to relive your experience at home.
-Also on offer are exhilarating Balloon Safaris and a Jungle Ropes Safari for kids 7 and up to test their balance and jungle skills on rope bridges, tightropes, and more.
+While visiting this extensive park, book a Flightline Safari—strapped securely into a zip-line, you’ll soar as high as 39 metres above the rhinos, giraffes and other animals below.
+You can even record the entire experience with a helmet camera to relive your experience at home.
+Also on offer are exhilarating Balloon Safaris and a Jungle Ropes Safari for children aged 7 and up to test their balance and jungle skills on rope bridges, tightropes and more.

-All Roar & Snore Safaris, both adults-only and all-ages, include a ride on the Africa Tram and your choice of walking tours, from laid-back to active.
-Look for special themes throughout the year, like seasonal kid-favorite Creepy Camp during Halloween (meet spooky, creepy critters and get special treats), or the festive Holly Jolly Jungle safari in late November, just before the start of the holiday season.
-All overnights include special activities, an after-hours opportunity to look at resident animals, a campfire program, dinner, snack, and a park souvenir.
+All Roar & Snore Safaris include a ride on the Africa Tram and your choice of walking tours, from laid-back to active.
+Look for special themes throughout the year, such as the seasonal children's favourite Creepy Camp during Halloween (meet spooky, creepy critters and get special treats), or the romantic, adults-only Valentine’s Day overnights featuring a candlelit dinner and wine.
+All overnights include special activities, an after-hours opportunity to see the resident animals, a campfire programme, dinner, a snack and a park souvenir.
 And when you wake up in the early morning?
 Enjoy an open-air breakfast with views of grazing animals to photograph and observe, long before the park’s doors are open to visitors.

 Sure you’ll want to see lions, tigers, and panda bears, but take time to visit some of the zoo’s less familiar species too.
 In the tropical African rainforest exhibits of Lost Forest, you’ll expect to find gorillas and hippos, but bonobos?
 Believed to be one of the world’s most rare and intelligent animals, these primates have a fascinating and complex social structures ruled by females.
 In the Arctic area (fittingly situated at the north side of the park), you’ll find enormous polar bears, but also the beautiful arctic fox, with special adaptions, like hair on the bottoms of its paws to help grip on ice, for living in a wintry world.